donfaustinocortizone/Nashville96/README.md

 **Note:** This was made with XFCE on mind, so you may find issues if you are using another DE.

 ### Installation
-1. Download and unzip the latest release and copy the `Nashville Gruvbox` directory to `~/.themes/` if you want a local installation, or just copy to `/usr/share/themes` if you want a global installation.
+1. Download and unzip the latest release and copy the `Nashville Gruvbox` folder to `~/.themes/` if you want a local installation, or just copy to `/usr/share/themes` if you want a global installation.
 2. Select the theme with both Appearance and Window Manager.

 ### Tips and tricks